-If your sales tax liability is less than $1,000 for the calendar year, the Department will notify you in writing that you are being changed to annual filing status.
+If your sales tax liability is less than $1,000 for the calendar year, the DRS will notify you in writing that you are being changed to annual filing status.
 The due date for annual filers is January 31 for the previous calendar year's sales.

-If your sales tax liability is more than $4,000 for the calendar year, the Department will notify you in writing that you are being changed to monthly filing status.
+If your sales tax liability is more than $4,000 for the calendar year, the DRS will notify you in writing that you are being changed to monthly filing status.
 The due date for monthly returns is the last day of the following month.
 For example, the return for March will be due on or before the last day of April.

 If the due date falls on a Saturday, Sunday or Legal Holiday, the return is due on the next business day.

 If you file your return late and a payment of tax is due, you will be subject to additional charges for penalty and interest.
-Penalty is 15% of the tax due or $50, whichever is greater.
+The penalty is 15% of the tax due or $50, whichever is greater.
 Interest is computed at the rate of 1% per month or fraction of a month.

 Anyone who maintains an office or transacts business in Connecticut and who is considered an employer for federal withholding purposes must withhold Connecticut income tax, whether or not the payroll department is located in Connecticut.
 Special rules apply to payers of nonpayroll amounts and payers of compensation to professional athletes and entertainers.
 Visit our Employer's Page for more information.